What Is Subordinated Debt?

 Why do banks and creditors issue subordinated debt?

-Banks will typically issue the less-risky senior debt, but may issue subordinated debt in times of lower rates in order to build up their capital.
+Banks typically issue senior debt, which carries less risk, but when interest rates are lower, banks may also issue subordinated debt to build up their capital.
 Interest payments on subordinated debt are also tax-deductible, making them an inexpensive way for banks to replace higher-cost capital and meet regulatory requirements.

 Final Thoughts

-You might not need to take on subordinated debt to fund your business, but it is still an option to keep in mind.
+You might not need to take on subordinated debt to fund your business, but it’s still an option that may be worth keeping in mind.
 The key is understanding the pros and cons so you can then make the right decision on whether subordinated debt can help you successfully grow your small business.

-If you believe a personal loan might be a better option for you, you can get started today with Rocket Loans℠ and see what rates you qualify for.
+If you believe a personal loan might be a better option for you, you can get started today with Rocket Loans℠ and see the rate you prequalify for.